of observations per ecoregion.

-The Obscure bumble bee, Bombus caliginosus, is a species I have found mainly on the southern slopes of the Olympic Mountains.
+The Fogbelt bumble bee, Bombus caliginosus, is a species I have found mainly on the southern slopes of the Olympic Mountains.
 It is not uncommon in that area, but is easily confused with a similar looking species, the Yellow-faced bumble bee, Bombus vosnesenskii.

 The name gives you a sense of it’s preferred habitat.

 Please reference the Embedded Range Maps page to better interpret